-31. At its last meeting, on 9 June, the Working Group decided to forward the conference room paper contained in appendix I to the Plenary of the Review Conference of the Rome Statute for its consideration.
+31. At its last meeting, on 9 June, the Working Group decided to forward the conference room paper contained in annex I to the Plenary of the Review Conference of the Rome Statute for its consideration.

-Appendix I
+Annex I

-Conference Room Paper on the crime of aggression (document RC/WGCA/1/Rev.2)
+Conference Room Paper on the Crime of Aggression (document RC/WGCA/1/Rev.2)